 The Cougar Café at Crossett Brook Middle School

-Besides her District wide responsibilities Erika still oversees food production and purchasing at Crossett Brook Middle School.
+Besides her District wide responsibilities Erika still oversees food production and purchasing at Crossett Brook Middle School and Brookside Primary School.
 Full Bio above.

 The Fox Café at Fayston Elementary School